ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Service Provider/CentOS/HOWTO Install and Configure a Shibboleth SP v3.x on CentOS 7 (x86_64).md

 ## Notes

-This HOWTO use `example.org` to provide this guide with example values.
+This HOWTO use `example.org` as domain name and `sp.example.org` as FQDN (Full Qualified Domain Name) to provide example values to this guide.

-Please, remember to **replace all occurence** of `example.org` domain name, or part of it, with the SP domain name into the configuration files.
+Please, remember to **replace all occurence** of `example.org` domain name, or part of it, with the SP domain name into the configuration files and also `sp.example.org` with the FQDN of your SP server.

 ## Installation Instructions

 ### Install software requirements